 None of my 4 children can resist when I make cake pop recipes at home, like these Oreo cake pops, these biscoff cake pops or this delicious chocolate cake pop recipe (coming soon to the blog).

-This version of strawberry cake pops is delicious and very fruity, with an incredible fresh strawberry flavor.
+This version of cake pops is delicious and very fruity, with an incredible fresh strawberry flavor.
 I used a soft and moist white cake flavored with fresh strawberries, a homemade strawberry purée just like in my strawberry buttercream cake.

 To bind the cake together and form well-rounded strawberry cake balls, I combined the strawberry cake with cream cheese frosting, which you can easily replace with mascarpone cheese or even strawberry jam.